graalvm/graalvm-demos/java-kotlin-aot/README.md

 ./build.sh
 ```

 Let's look at the important line of the `build.sh` which creates a native image from our Java application.
 The `native-image` utility is a part of GraalVM.
-It is used to compile applications ahead-of-time for faster starup and lower general overhead at runtime.
+It is used to compile applications ahead-of-time for faster startup and lower general overhead at runtime.

 ```
 $GRAALVM_HOME/bin/native-image -cp ./target/mixed-code-hello-world-1.0-SNAPSHOT.jar -H:Name=helloworld -H:Class=hello.JavaHello -H:+ReportUnsupportedElementsAtRuntime